1. Responsible body and data protection officer

 The legal basis for data processing is Art.
 6 para.
 1 p.
 1 lit. f GDPR.
 Our legitimate interest follows from the data collection purposes listed above.
 Under no circumstances do we use the data collected for the purpose of drawing conclusions about your person.

 If you have any questions, you can contact us using the form provided on the website.
 It is necessary to provide your name and a valid e-mail address so that we know who sent the request and can respond to it.
 Further information can be provided voluntarily.

 Data processing for the purpose of contacting us is carried out in accordance with Art.
 6 para.
 1 p.
 1 lit. a GDPR on the basis of your voluntarily given consent.

 c) Registration for events

-- this is legally permissible and required for the processing of contractual relationships with you in accordance with Article 6 (1) sentence 1 lit. b GDPR.
+- this is legally permissible and in accordance with Art.
+6 para.
+1 p.
+1 lit. b GDPR is required for the processing of contractual relationships with you.

-5. Technical background when processing personal data
+5 Technical background to the processing of personal data

 - Transient cookies (temporary use)